melian009/GuadeX/README.md

 ## Project Summary

 This project addresses the pressing challenge of **catastrophic biodiversity loss** in Mediterranean freshwater systems by studying the fish metacommunity dynamics of the **Guadalquivir River basin**.
 Mediterranean river basins are classified as among the **most vulnerable types of dendritic metacommunities**, home to a significant number of endemic fish species.
-We aim to develop **robust, data-driven simulation tools** to understand how the **combined effects of multiple threats**—including climate change, exotic species, and fragmentation—drive extinction risk in these fragile ecosystems.
+We aim to develop **robust, data-driven simulation tools** to understand how the **combined effects of multiple threats** --including climate change, exotic species, and fragmentation-- drive extinction risk in these fragile ecosystems.

 The final product will be a spatially-explicit modeling tool with a user-friendly interface, designed to inform targeted conservation efforts such as exotic species management and the selection of **hydrological reserves**.